sanhaus/control-panel.en/help/discover/using/managing-permissions.md

     >[!NOTE]
     >
     >By default, Admin users belong to the "Administrators" Product Profile.
-According to your organization configuration, the Product Profile can be named differentely ("admin", "admins", ...).
+According to your organization configuration, the Product Profile can be named differently ("admin", "admins", ...).

     ![](assets/control_panel_add_user_5.png)